BagelNetwork/Client/README.md

-# BagelDB Developer Documentation 🥯
+# Bagel Developer Documentation 🥯

-Welcome to the BagelDB client hub!
+Welcome to the Bagel client hub!
 It's a thrill to see you stepping into the future with us.

 Driven by purpose, our mission is to empower resource-limited teams, to craft state-of-the-art AI models and apps.
 We envision a world where, even without vast capital, teams can rival tech titans like Google and OpenAI.
 Together, let's democratize the AI frontier.

 For a seamless experience, we've tailored two dedicated clients for you: JavaScript and Python.
-If you're eager to delve deeper into BagelDB's capabilities, our litepaper awaits your perusal.
+If you're eager to delve deeper into Bagel's capabilities, our litepaper awaits your perusal.

-For a more in-depth knowledge of what BagelDB is, head over to our [litepaper](https://paper.bageldb.ai/)

 ## What's Inside? 🥯

-Well, this repository houses tools that make chatting with the BagelDB API a breeze.
+Well, this repository houses tools that make chatting with the Bagel API a breeze.
 Instead of you juggling with HTTP requests or handling API responses, these clients will take on the grunt work.
 What's left for you?
 Just the fun part – crafting great applications!

 ### Directory Breakdown 🥯